 Different types of firm ground studs

 What sets firm ground football boots from others is the type of studs used in the soleplate.
 These studs are tested to work better on the said surface.
-Depending on one’s needs, various studs can carry specific qualities that can enhance performance and even comfortability.
+Depending on one’s needs, various studs Best running shoes - January 2017can carry specific qualities that can enhance performance and even comfortability.

 Conical studs - Half-Conical, Tear-drop shaped, Hexagonal, Triangular-conical; Examples: Mizuno Morelia, Adidas Eleven Pro